-Many IT organizations use shared accounts for privileged users, administrators or applications so that they can have the access they need to do their jobs.
-If managed incorrectly though, this practice presents significant security and compliance risks from intentional, accidental or indirect misuse of shared privileges.
+Many IT organizations use shared accounts for privileged users, administrators, services, or applications so that they can have the access they need to perform an activity.
+Account sharing often entails use of the same account credentials to authenticate multiple users.
+Without proper management controls in place, the practice of account sharing presents significant security and compliance risks from intentional, accidental, or indirect misuse of shared privileges.

-Even for the savviest IT teams, the task of managing shared accounts introduces complexities and risks, including:
+Even for the savviest IT teams, the task of managing shared accounts introduces complexities and risks: